legodps/arc-article-pipeline/readme.md

 * `article_directory`: the filepath to a singular, or directory of, JSONL article files.
 This config setting is overridden if a different path is specified via the terminal.
 This is provided for convenience of multiple runs.
 * `question_directory`: the filepath to a singular, or directory of, JSON question files.
-This config setting is overridden if a different path is specified via the termnial.
+This config setting is overridden if a different path is specified via the terminal.
 This is provided for convenience of multiple runs.
 * `benchmark_set_directory`: the filepath where questions sets should be saved to.
 DO NOT NAME IT TO ANY EXISTING DIRECTORY, THE DEFAULT IS FINE.
 It is not recommended to change the directory location as it and all files within it will be deleted and recreated by running the benchmark deleted and recreated on successive runs.